Kiameow/NumpyImagePreview/README.md

 - **Npy File Preview**: Open any .npy file in your workspace and the extension will display the file's metadata and visualize the data either an RGBA image or a grayscale image.
 - **Metadata Display**: The extension shows the shape, data type, and value bound of the NumPy array stored in the .npy file.
+- **Batch Data Support**: You can easily slide the index bar to check any single image in your batched data.

 ## Usage